AdobeDocs/analytics.en/help/components/classifications/sets/create.md

 **[!UICONTROL Components]** > **[!UICONTROL Classification sets]** > **[!UICONTROL Sets]** > **[!UICONTROL Add]**

-When creating a classification, the following fields are available.
+When creating a Classification Set, the following fields are available.

 * **[!UICONTROL Name]**: A text field used to identify the Classification Set.
+This field cannot be edited upon creation, but can be renamed later.
 * **[!UICONTROL Column Name]**: The name of the classification dimension that you want to create.
-This field is the dimension name used in Analysis Workspace.
+This field is the dimension name used in Analysis Workspace, and the column name when exporting classification data.
 * **[!UICONTROL Type]**: Radio buttons that indicate the type of classification.
 Primary classifications are typically used; Lookup classifications represent [Sub-classifications](../c-sub-classifications.md).
+* **[!UICONTROL Subscriptions]** The Report Suite and dimension that this Classification Set applies to.
+Support for multiple Report Suites is planned.

+If a Classification Set already exists for a given Report Suite + variable, the Classification is added to the schema instead.